GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 #### Architectural Patterns

-The domain of software architecture has its own repository of patterns which is discussed in the "Pattern-Oriented Software Architecture" book series or "Architectural Patterns" by Pethuru Raj, Anupama Raman, and Harihara Subramanian.
+The domain of software architecture has its own repository of patterns which is discussed in the "Pattern-Oriented Software Architecture" book series, and also in "Architectural Patterns" by Pethuru Raj, Anupama Raman, and Harihara Subramanian.

 #### Architecture Styles